-Our first destination for our trip is vigan then laoag to “Pagudpud” but we decided to explore first the tourist spots that we would pass by.
-We tried our luck if Cape Bojeador is already open for tours, luckily we’ve crossed path with Manong Ramon, the trike driver .
-He’s off to the town already but he gladly went back and gave us a tour (Thanks kuya ramon!)… now, our Ilocos adventure’s on! yes!
+Our first destination for our trip is Vigan then Laoag to Pagudpud but we decided to explore first the tourist spots in Ilocos Sur.
+We tried our luck at the Cape Bojeador to finding out whether we could find someone who can offer us private tours.
+Luckily we’ve crossed path with Manong Ramon, the tricycle driver we have met along the way.
+He’s off to the town already but he gladly went back and gave us his time for the tricycle tours within the area and other areas nearyby.

-On calm days, when the notorious Ilocos surf is taking a break, the waters of the cove can be still as a pond, mirroring the azure sky to form a stunning blue loch.
+On calm days, when the notorious Ilocos surf is taking a break, the waters of the cove can be still as a pond, mirroring the azure sky to form a stunning blue hole.

-But when we were there, the waves are really acting up, it’s scary to swim so we just played with the waves and build sand castles…
+But when we were there, the waves are really acting up, it’s scary to swim at the beach so we just played with the waves and build sand castles.

-Faro Cabo or Cape Bojeador is set majestically on a hill overlooking the South China Sea, It was built in 1892 and is one of the famous historical landmark of the province of Ilocos Norte.
-According to Manong Jun, he lits up the lighthouse at 6:00 PM and turn if off by 6:00 AM.
+Faro Cabo or Cape Bojeador is set majestically on a hill overlooking the South China Sea.
+It was built in 1892 and is one of the famous historical landmark of the province of Ilocos Norte.
+According to Manong Jun, he lights up the lighthouse at 6:00 PM and turn if off by 6:00 AM.

 Going up to the top of Cape Bojeador was so tiring, but the sight up there is simply magical, and would surely make up for the exhausting climb on the narrow spiral staircase of the lighthouse.